 AR-15 Takedown Pins

-Any standard AR-15 has two takedown pins, one in the front of the receiver, called a pivot pin, and one in the rear.
+Any standard AR-15 has two takedown pins: one in the front of the receiver, called a pivot pin, and one in the rear.
 The pins are meant to hold the upper and lower receiver together, and standard Mil-Spec AR-15 takedown pins are made from steel and are coated in a phosphate finish.

-Typical production AR-15 pins are ~.245" in diameter and flat on the ends.
+Typical production AR-15 pins are around .245" in diameter and flat on the ends.
 They operate in .250 pinholes, and items used to push the pins occasionally slide off and can scratch your lower receiver.
 Moreover, these pins can sometimes loosely fit and cause wobble between the receivers.
-In that case, you can get a pair of oversized takedown pins (~.248" in diameter), resulting in a better upper and lower receiver fit.
+In that case, you can get a pair of oversized takedown pins (around .248" in diameter), resulting in a better upper and lower receiver fit.

 Many aftermarket takedown pins are made with dimples on one side designed to fit bullet tips or other takedown tools.
 This ensures that the bullet tips don't slide off the pin and scratch the receiver’s finish.

 As we all know, California has some strict gun laws, and it can be challenging to own a standard AR-15 there.
 You either need a featureless AR-15 that doesn't have a pistol grip, or you need to install a magazine release that keeps a magazine fixed unless the receiver is opened.
 Some manufacturers in the market have made really cool rear takedown pins for AR-15s that allow the shooter to perform quick reloads on California-compliant AR-15s.
 These rear takedown pins are designed to separate the upper and lower receiver just enough that the magazine can be released.